nexosoluciones/px-ios-services/README.md

 let mercadoPagoServices = MercadoPagoServices(merchantPublicKey: "publicKey")
 ```

-## Charging cards
+## Loading Cards

-Get the necessary data to charge cards.
+Get the necessary data to load cards.

-In order to charge your users, you need to get information about the card that will be used.
+In order to load your user's cards , you need to get information about the card that will be used.

 You need to find out your customer’s credit card type and brand to correctly validate details and, as we will see later on, to know if it is necessary to request additional information or define the number of installments available for payment.